JonathanSunday/Sundayistaken.github.io/index.md

 ## Objective

-I have been a lifelong technology enthusiats which has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) or GRC analyst role.
+I have been a lifelong technology enthusiast which has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) or GRC analyst role.

 ## Skills